ccarlsson/CCMediator/Srs.md

 ﻿# Software Requirements Specification
-## MiniMediator — A Lightweight Mediator Library for .NET 10
+## SimpleMediator — A Lightweight Mediator Library for .NET 10

 ## 1. Introduction

 ### 1.1 Purpose
-The purpose of **MiniMediator** is to provide a minimal, easy‑to‑understand alternative to MediatR for .NET 10 applications.
+The purpose of **SimpleMediator** is to provide a minimal, easy‑to‑understand alternative to MediatR for .NET 10 applications.
 It emphasizes simplicity, predictability, and transparent message flow, making it ideal for teaching and small‑to‑medium projects.

 ### 1.2 Scope
-MiniMediator will support:
+SimpleMediator will support:

 - Request/Response messaging
 - Notification broadcasting